amygoldlist/amygoldlist.github.io/about.md

 Hi!
 I'm Amy Goldlist, and I'm a mathematician, teacher, student, author, parent and data scientist.

- I'm a faculty member in Operations Management in the School of Business at the British Columbia Institute of Technology, [BCIT](https://www.bcit.ca/business/), where I am Program Head of [Business Analytics](https://www.bcit.ca/programs/business-analytics-graduate-certificate-part-time-a300grcert/).
-I also work with the [Centre for Excellence in Analytics]() at BCIT as the Data Analyst in Residence.
+ I'm a faculty member in Operations Management in the School of Business at the British Columbia Institute of Technology, [BCIT](https://www.bcit.ca/business/), where I am Program Head of [AI Manangement](https://www.bcit.ca/programs/business-information-technology-management-artificial-intelligence-management-option-diploma-full-time-623adipma/).

  I have an [MDS](https://ubc-mds.github.io/) (Masters of Data Science) from [UBC](https://www.ubc.ca/), where incidentally I also received my MSc in Mathematics (Algebraic Number Theory) years ago.
 I have an Honours BSc from [the University of King's College](https://ukings.ca/) and [Dalhousie University](https://www.dal.ca/), coincidentally also in Math.
 (It's not a coincidence).